tearust/t-rust/obsidian/_gitbook-dev-docs/z_Glossary/Hosting_actor_handlers.md

 ## Send query
 Query will not modify the state, it will just get the current state of the state.

 In some cases, the hosting nodes have a local cache of state, so it will just return the result directly.
 This is a sync call.
 In other cases, the hosting nodes don't have a local cache of the state, so it cannot get back the result immediately.
-It has to send another request to the [[obsidian/_gitbook-dev-docs/z_Glossary/state_machine_actor]] for the latest state.
+It has to send another request to the [state machine actore](state_machine_actor.md) for the latest state.
 In this case, the hosting node will response a UUID as query-stub for future result lookup.
 This call is considered an async call.
-The future looking up for result is "Get results" request.
+The future looking up for result is "get results" request.

 ## Send transaction